kubukoz/spotify-next/README.md

 It's stored in a file at `~/.spotify-next.json`.
 When you first run the application, or if that file is deleted, the application will ask and attempt to create one.

 The configuration defines the port for the embedded HTTP server used for authentication.
-The server server will only start when the login flow is triggered, and stop afterwards.
+The server will only start when the login flow is triggered, and stop afterwards.

 ```
 $ ./spotify-next --help